-Where the school is over-subscribed for any year group, applications for entry in 2024/25 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2025/26 will be ranked in the following order:

-- 1. Looked after and previously looked after children (see note a) including children who are adopted from state care outside of England. - 2.
-Children with exceptional medical needs - Children of staff who: Have been employed at the school for two or more years at the time at which the application for admission is made.
-Or have been recruited to fill a vacant post for which there is a demonstrable skills shortage. (see appendix 1) - 4.
-Siblings of pupils on roll at Connaught Junior School, Bagshot Infant School, Windlesham Village Infant School and Valley End C of E Infant School, who are expected to still be on roll at either school on the date of admission. (see note c) - 5.
-Children attending Bagshot Infant School, Windlesham Infant School, Valley End C of E Infant School, (ranked by distance). - 6.
-Any other children (ranked by distance).
+- 1. Looked after and previously looked after children (see Note a) including children who are adopted from state care outside of England. - 2.
+Children with exceptional medical needs. (see Note b) - 3.
+Children of staff who - a) have been employed at the school for two or more years at the time at which the application for admission is made - b) OR who have been recruited to fill a vacant post for which there is a demonstrable skills shortage (see Appendix 1) - 4.
+Siblings of pupils on roll at Connaught Junior School, Bagshot Infant School, Windlesham Village Infant School and Valley End C of E Infant School, who are expected to still be on roll at either school on the date of admission.(see Note c) - 5.
+Children attending Bagshot Infant School, Windlesham Infant School and Valley End C of E Infant School (ranked by distance to the school) - 6.
+Any other children (ranked by distance to the school) (see Notes e and f)